Geopotential spherical harmonic model: Largest terms

-For example, at a radius of 6600 km (about 200 km above Earth's surface) J_{3}/(J_{2}r) is about 0.002; i.e., the correction to the "J_{2} force" from the "J_{3} term" is in the order of 2 permille.
+For example, at a radius of 6600 km (about 200 km above Earth's surface) J_{3}/(J_{2}r) is about 0.002; i.e., the correction to the "J_{2} force" from the "J_{3} term" is in the order of 2 parts per thousand.
 The negative value of J_{3} implies that for a point mass in Earth's equatorial plane the gravitational force is tilted slightly towards the south due to the lack of symmetry for the mass distribution of Earth's "north–south".

 Recursive algorithms used for the numerical propagation of spacecraft orbits

 Spacecraft orbits are computed by the numerical integration of the equation of motion.
 For this the gravitational force, i.e. the gradient of the potential, must be computed.
 Efficient recursive algorithms have been designed to compute the gravitational force for any $N_z$ and $N_t$ (the max degree of zonal and tesseral terms) and such algorithms are used in standard orbit propagation software.